-As shown in FIG. 2., light source 1 is arranged so that light emitted therefrom travels at an oblique angle within substrate 2.
+As shown in FIG. 2. light source 1 is arranged so that light emitted therefrom travels at an oblique angle within substrate 2.
 This is achieved by illuminating the edge 9a of substrate 2 at a slight angle off the normal to the edge.
-In the first illustrative embodiment, substrate 2 is bounded by face surfaces 5a and 5b and edge surfaces, 9a, b, c and d.
+In the ${15}$ first illustrative embodiment, substrate 2 is bounded by face surfaces 5a and 5b and edge surfaces, 9a, b, c and d.
 Typically, the face surfaces have a larger surface area than the edge surfaces.
-During operation of the system, the polished edge of the substrate 2 is lit by tungsten or xenon lamp 1 so as to cause a substantial amount of the input light to fall incident upon the slanted-fringe light diffractive grating within the volume hologram 3.
-This incident light 20 diffracts into the first diffraction order of the reflection-type volume hologram 3 along optical axis 99 towards the object illuminating region of the substrate.
-This redirected light illuminates a finger placed on the light transmitting substrate 2, reflects back along the optical axis 99 after having been 25 spatially and intensity modulated by the topographical surface pattern (i.e. valleys and ridges) in the illuminated fingerprint.
-The reflected light then passes through image forming lens 7A and onto CCD image detector 7B, to produce a high contrast fingerprint image of the illuminated 30 finger.
+During operation of the system, the polished edge of the acrylic substrate 2 is lit by tungsten or ${20}$ xenon lamp 1 so as to cause a substantial amount of the input light to fall incident upon the slanted-fringe light diffractive grating within the volume hologram 3.
+This incident light diffracts into the first diffraction order of the reflection-type volume hologram 3 along optical axis 99 towards the object 25 illuminating region of the substrate.
+This redirected light illuminates a finger placed on the light transmitting substrate 2, reflects back along the optical axis 99 after having been spatially and intensity modulated by the topographical surface pattern (i.e. valleys and ridges) in the illuminated 30 fingerprint.
+The reflected light then passes through image forming lens 7A and onto CCD image detector 7B, to produce a high contrast fingerprint image of the illuminated finger.
+The operation of the image detection device will be described in greater detail with respect to the other illustra- 35 tive embodiments of the present invention.

-If desired or required, alternative means may be used to cause light emitted from light source 1 to enter light transmitting substrate 2 and travel therewithin at an oblique angle directly towards the slanted-fringe light diffractive grating, 35 as shown in FIG. 2.
+If desired or required, alternative means may be used to cause light emitted from light source 1 to enter light transmitting substrate 2 and travel therewithin at an oblique angle directly towards the slanted-fringe light diffractive grating, 40 as shown in FIG. 2.
 For example, the edge 9a of the light transmitting substrate 2 may be beveled in order to change the angle of entry of the light beam from light source 1.
-Alternatively, the light may be forced to enter the light transmitting substrate by way of face surfaces 5a or 5b.
-As ${40}$ shown in FIGS. 3 and 4, this can be achieved using, for example, a prism, a light diffraction grating, or a hologram separate and apart from volume hologram 3.
+Alternatively, the light may be forced to enter the light transmitting substrate by way of face surface 5a or 5b, as 45 Saxby, Prentice Hall, 1994. shown in FIG. 3 and 4 using, for example, a prism, a light diffraction grating, or a hologram separate and apart from volume hologram 3.

-As shown, volume hologram 3 can be laminated to face surface 5b of substrate 2 either directly, or indirectly by way 45 an additional intermediate layer or fluid or adhesive means that matches the indices of refraction between the light transmitting substrate 2 and the volume hologram 3.
-In the illustrative embodiment, hologram 3 comprises a recording medium embodying a previously recorded volume slanted- 50 FIG. 2.
-Depending on the requirements of the specific fringe grating structure.
-Suitable recording media include, but are not limited to, DuPont holographic recording photopolymer, silver halide recording materials, dichromated gelatin, Polaroid DMP-128 photopolymer, etc. While holographic techniques have been used to realize the slanted 55 light diffractive gratings used in the devices of the present invention, it is understood that other non-holographic techniques and materials may be used for producing a slantedfringe light diffractive grating structure of acceptable definition for use in the present invention.
-Optionally, the 60 recording medium of volume hologram 3 may be protected by a cover 3a composed of a transparent material.
+As shown, volume hologram 3 can be laminated to face an additional intermediate layer or fluid or adhesive means that matches the indices of refraction between the light transmitting substrate 2 and the volume hologram 3.
+In the illustrative embodiment, hologram 3 comprises a recording medium embodying a previously recorded volume slanted- 55 application, the light diffracted from the volume hologram fringe grating structure.
+Suitable recording media include, but are not limited to, DuPont holographic recording photopolymer, silver halide recording materials, dichromated gelatin, Polaroid DMP-128 photopolymer, etc. While holographic techniques have been used to realize the slanted 60 light diffractive gratings used in the devices of the present invention, it is understood that other non-holographic techniques and materials may be used for producing a slantedfringe light diffractive grating structure of acceptable definition for use in the present invention.
+Optionally, the 65 image.
+If the ridges of the finger are slightly sweaty or recording medium of volume hologram 3 may be protected by a cover 3a composed of a transparent material.
 This material may be flexible, such as, for example, Mylar, or a more rigid material such as a plastic such as acrylic or polycarbonate, or glass.